 - at least one Academic Major

-- the Core Curriculum
+- The Core Curriculum

-- the Writing Proficiency Examination (WPE)

-- a Senior Exit Examination
+- A Senior Exit Examination

 A minimum of 24 semester credits must be completed at Lincoln University.

 The Bachelor of Arts and the Bachelor of Science

 Students who complete any foreign language course numbered 202 or higher may receive a Bachelor of Arts degree.
 This is commonly achieved by completing four semesters of a foreign language.
 There is no University requirement for foreign language for the Bachelor of Science, but certain majors may require one year of a foreign language.